 - Lack of or inconsistent access to care or health insurance; and

-- Risk of inadvertent disclosure of their HIV infection if parental health insurance is used.
+- Risk of inadvertent disclosure of their HIV status if parental health insurance is used.

 Clinicians selecting treatment regimens for adolescents must balance the goal of prescribing a maximally potent ART regimen with realistic assessment of existing and potential support systems to facilitate adherence.
-Adolescents benefit from reminder systems (e.g., apps, beepers, timers, and pill boxes) that are stylish and/or inconspicuous.24 In a randomized controlled study among non-adherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly better adherence and lower viral loads than youth who did not receive the reminder calls.25 It is important to make medication adherence as user friendly and the least stigmatizing as possible for the older child or adolescent.
+Adolescents benefit from reminder systems (e.g., apps, beepers, timers, and pill boxes) that are stylish and/or inconspicuous.24 In a randomized controlled study among nonadherent youth 15 to 24 years of age, youth who received cell phone medication reminders demonstrated significantly better adherence and lower viral loads than youth who did not receive the reminder calls.25 It is important to make medication adherence user-friendly and to avoid stigmatizing as much as possible for the older child or adolescent.
 The concrete thought processes of adolescents make it difficult for them to take medications when they are asymptomatic, particularly if the medications have side effects.
-Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.26-28 Directly observed therapy may be considered for some HIV-infected adolescents such as those with mental illness.29-33
+Adherence to complex regimens is particularly challenging at a time of life when adolescents do not want to be different from their peers.26-28 Directly observed therapy may be considered for some adolescents with HIV such as those with mental illness.29-33

 Difficult Adherence Problems